Zhao-Lab-UW-DHO/AdaptFM/Documentation/Customizations/Adding-Annotation-algorithms.md

 3. Provide your class a 'name'.
 Define a 'tunable_params' method that creates a dictionary of any adjustable parameters, their type, and defaults.
 4. Define a 'run' method that takes 'volume' and 'params' parameters.
 The method should contain the annotation algorithm itself.
 5. Once complete, navigate to AdaptFM > segmentation > registry.py.
 Import your newly created class and register it with SEGMENTATION_REGISTRY
+6. The algorithm should now appear in the 'segmentation algorithm' widget.

 Example: